wp-plugins/bepro-listings/readme.txt

 Not currently.
 Do you think that would be a good feature?

+= Issues Generating Lat/Lng coordinates?  =

+Try changing the query type under map in the admin

 = Is there support? =

 Yes, our development team created the plugin and continue to offer free support via our support forums and paid support via our website beprosoftware.com